US Phone Lookup /

 Identify Phone Number Location Using District Of Columbia Area Codes

-To identify the location of an District Of Columbia phone number, you need to understand the North American Numbering Plan (NANP) structure that all Alabama numbers follow: +1 NPA NXX XXXX.
+To identify the location of an District Of Columbia phone number, you need to understand the North American Numbering Plan (NANP) structure that all District Of Columbia numbers follow: +1 NPA NXX XXXX.

 • +1 - Country code indicating the United States